 Here is one such resource to consult for general questions about bilingualism:

 Below is a list containing resources for French language learners.
 This list, created by the PS 58 DLP Liaison Committee of parents, might be helpful for anglophones in the DLP as well as for francophones who would like to research additional French resources in our community, and students outside the DLP who are interested in learning more French.

 RESOURCES FOR FRENCH LEARNERS

 This list has been created by parents of the DLP Liaison Committee for the convenience of other parents and should not be construed as an endorsement of each program.
 This list is not exhaustive and you are encouraged to find what works for your family in terms of location, cost, method, etc. If you know of other resources that might be useful to other families, please contact the DLP Liaison Committee.

 *Starred resources are free!

 *Mlle Patterson’s Language Workshop Blog: Posts about what the students are learning in Language Workshop and shares fun videos and audio tracks your kids love in class!

-Carroll Kids Enrichment class with EFNY: Weekly afterschool classes for French native speakers or beginners, help with homework (click here for class description and schedule).
+Carroll Kids Enrichment class with EFNY: Weekly afterschool classes for French native speakers or beginners, help with homework.
+Visit the Carroll Kids Enrichment page for more information.